codywall/archive-transformer/pages/2011-05-24-foundation-sets-course-board-oversee-philanthropy.md

 ---
 layout: archive
-title: Foundation sets course: board to oversee philanthropy
+title: Foundation sets course&amp;colon; board to oversee philanthropy
 date: May 24 2011
 ---

 <span class="date">Posted on May 24, 2011 </span>

 <p>The new Foundation of California State University, Monterey Bay
 is bringing community and campus leaders together to foster support for the university&#x2019;s philanthropic needs and goals.</p>